galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 Wylem reworked the wacky challenge framework to allow for multiple wackies to be present at once, in his multi-wacky fork.
 Thanks, Wylem!

+Some existing wacky flags have been modified:
+- On Tellah Maneuver, SomaDrops now provide +30 max HP instead of the useless +10 max MP.
+- On 3-Point System, SomaDrops are now available normally (except in shops), but provide +1 max MP instead of +10.

 ### `-wacky:mirrormirror` - Mirror, Mirror, On the Wall {: .h6 }

 - Idea: ScytheMarshall